IMGIITRoorkee/omniport-docker/configuration/README.md

 # Environment

-The Omniport project loads all settings from JSON configuration files.
+The Omniport project loads all settings from YAML configuration files.
 The `docker-compose.yml` file takes care of loading the set of these configuration files into the Django container from this directory.

 # How to use

-- Use the JSON schema `base-schema.json` to create `base.json`.
+- Use the YAML stencil `base_stencil.yml` to create `base.yml`.
 - Go to the `sites` folder.
-- For as many sites as you are deploying (plus the development site), use the JSON schema `site-schema.json` to create `site_<site_id>.json`.
+- For as many sites as you are deploying (plus the development site), use the YAML stencil `site_stencil.yml` to create `site_<site_id>.yml`.
     - In this specific case the following site IDs are being followed.
         - **Site ID 0:** the development site, launched by `start-the-dj.sh`
         - **Site ID 1:** the Intranet facing site